Classic Cars and Automobilia

-But it's not just the vintage cars and classic motorcycles that our buyers are seeking.
-They are very keen collectors of smaller items such as motor car hood badges (examples from Austin Healey, Triumph, Jaguar, Seddon, British Leyland, MG and Rover have all been under the hammer recently), AA motorcycle badges, and owners' club badges.
+It's not just the vintage cars and classic motorcycles that our buyers are seeking.
+They are very keen collectors of smaller items such as motor car hood badges, AA motorcycle badges, and owners' club badges.

 Lower estimate items that you can expect in this section include Stewart or Smith dashboard gauges, Sparks Withington 'The Spartan' motor engine horns, vintage Lucas 'King of the Road' headlights, and a signed and numbered limited run screen print after Ken Reed marking the 70th anniversary of Morgan.